meowstrapper/DroidBlox/README.md

 # When will it release?
 Anytime soon, maybe if I dont procasinate about making it.

+# Sad thing
+You will need root for the features.
+You can emulate root by using [VMOS](https://vmos.com)

 # Features
+- **Integrations**
+    - Launch other intents while launching Roblox
 - **Activity Tracking**
     - Notifies you about your current server's location
     - Be able to set your RPC about your playing status (with [BloxstrapRPC](https://github.com/bloxstraplabs/bloxstrap/wiki/Integrating-Bloxstrap-functionality-into-your-game) supported